-Graduate students must maintain an overall GPA of 3.0 or better and are limited to no more than one
+Graduate students must maintain an overall GPA of 3.0 or better and are limited to no more than one course with a grade of C to be applied to a Master's

 During a term in which a student has been recognized as not meeting academic standards of having more than one C, a grade below a C, or an overall grade point average of below a 3.0 will then be placed on academic probation for one semester.
 It is the responsibility of the Director of Master's in Education to identify those students and to notify them via letter.
 During the probationary semester, the student should retake any previous course which caused the deficient GPA.
 During this time period, the student should meet periodically with the Director of Master's in Education to discuss the student's remediation plan.